wp-plugins/simple-twits/readme.txt

 == Description ==

+UPDATE: Now you can exclude blocked users from your followers list!

 Simple Twits is meant to be simple.
 Just drop <?php twitter_followers() ?> or <?php twitter_messages() ?>
 into your blog and your set.